AppImage/docs.appimage.org/source/packaging-guide/distribution.rst

 The most obvious place to advertise your AppImage is to prominently featured on your application’s download page.

-'Download as an AppImage' banner
+'Download as an AppImage' button
 ''''''''''''''''''''''''''''''''

-You can use a "Download as an AppImage" banner alongside other similar buttons:
+You can use a "Download as an AppImage" button alongside other similar buttons:

 .. image:: /_static/img/download-appimage-banner.svg
     :alt: Download as an AppImage

-Link this banner directly to the latest version of your AppImage, or to a download page containing the link to the latest version of your AppImage.
+Link this button directly to the latest version of your AppImage, or to a download page containing the link to the latest version of your AppImage.

-Banner by `Khushraj Rathod <https://github.com/KhushrajRathod/>`__ under the `CC0 license <https://creativecommons.org/share-your-work/public-domain/cc0/>`_
+Button by `Khushraj Rathod <https://github.com/KhushrajRathod/>`__ under the `CC0 license <https://creativecommons.org/share-your-work/public-domain/cc0/>`_

 Social Media
 ''''''''''''